rohun-tripathi/Speech-recognition/README.md

     URL of the draft - are we sharing on arxiv?

 Requirements:

-Tested in python 3.3-3.6.
-Should work with minimal tweaks for python 2.7
+    python 3.3-3.6.
+Should work with minimal tweaks for python 2.7 pydub - pip install pydub

-Requirements:
-    pydub - pip install pydub
     watson-developer-cloud - pip install watson-developer-cloud